 London SW4 6DZ

-Donations towards costs for the scholarship fund and link to purchase tickets for Sadlers Wells performance
+Donations towards the performance and link to purchase tickets for Sadlers Wells performance

 LRBS is staging an ambitious performance with an orchestra for its student scholarships.
 At LRBS we believe passionately in the power of ballet and education, not only to change attitudes for the better but also to make society more productive and kinder.
 One boy, for example, who saw an LRBS outreach performance, started to train and be educated at LRBS.
 He has now achieved a place at University College London and a position in a ballet company.
 We do not believe that background or resources should be a barrier either to achievement in the world of ballet or to academic attainment.
 We also believe that a ballet dancer is an artist who should be an educated individual.
-LRBS needs to keep funding the education and training of its bursary students who come from low income backgrounds.
 The power of performance at Sadlers Wells will be a life enhancing experience for the students, and will inspire the diverse young audience.
 LRBS needs to cover the costs of the evening by selling seats priced from £18-£38.
 Please either click on the link to buy tickets through Sadlers Wells and/or donate towards the cost of the evening.
 Every donation and ticket purchased will help LRBS to train and educate young people from humble backgrounds who could otherwise only dream of such opportunity.
 Please join us, donate and publicise the event to your friends.

 The Boys Scholarship Programme